onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
-      Here we have a somewhat more complex sample in which we prompt the user to enter a number and then correctly all possible error cases, such as entering something other than a number or pressing Ctrl+D to close the input file without entering anything at all.
+      Here we have a somewhat more complex sample in which we prompt the user to enter a number and then enumerate all possible error cases, such as entering something other than a number or pressing Ctrl+D to close the input file without entering anything at all.
 Try doing these things yourself and seeing how the program responds.